danielfoehrKn/kubeswitch/README.md

 operating large Kubernetes installations where clusters spin up on demand, have cryptic context names or are stored in various kubeconfig stores (e.g., Vault).

-`Kubeswitch` is build for a world where Kubernetes clusters are [treated as cattle, not pets](https://devops.stackexchange.com/questions/653/what-is-the-definition-of-cattle-not-pets).
+`k8ctx` is build for a world where Kubernetes clusters are [treated as cattle, not pets](https://devops.stackexchange.com/questions/653/what-is-the-definition-of-cattle-not-pets).
 This has implications on how Kubeconfig files are managed.
-`Kubeswitch` is fundamentally designed for the modern Kubernetes operator of large dynamic Kubernetes installations with possibly thousands of Kubeconfig files in [various locations](docs/kubeconfig_stores.md).
+`k8ctx` is fundamentally designed for the modern Kubernetes operator of large dynamic Kubernetes installations with possibly thousands of Kubeconfig files in [various locations](docs/kubeconfig_stores.md).

 Has build-in
- - convenience features (terminal window isolation, context history, [context aliasing](#define-context-alias), [improved search experience](#improved-search-experience), sanitized kubeconfig preview);
+ - convenience features (terminal window isolation, context history, [context aliasing](#alias), [improved search experience](#improved-search-experience), sanitized kubeconfig preview);
  - advanced search capabilities (search index, hot reload);
  - as well as integration points with external systems ([hooks](hooks/README.md)).

-In addition, `Kubeswitch` is a drop-in replacement for _kubectx_.
+In addition, `k8ctx` is a drop-in replacement for _kubectx_.
 You can set an alias and keep using your existing setup.
 ```
-  alias kubectx='switch'
+  alias kubectx='k8ctx'
-  alias kctx='switch'
+  alias kctx='k8ctx'
 ```

-However, that does not mean that `Kubeswitch` behaves exactly like `kubectx`.
+However, that does not mean that `k8ctx` behaves exactly like `kubectx`.

 **Alias Names**

 `kubectx` supports renaming context names using `kubectx <NEW_NAME>=<NAME>`.
-Use `switch <NEW_NAME>=<NAME>` to create an alias.
+Use `k8ctx <NEW_NAME>=<NAME>` to create an alias.
 An alias **does not modify** or rename the context in the kubeconfig file.
-It is just a local configuration that can be removed again via `switch alias rm <NAME>`.
+It is just a local configuration that can be removed again via `k8ctx alias rm <NAME>`.
 Directly modifying the Kubeconfig is problematic:
  - Common tooling might be used across the team which needs to rely on predictable cluster naming conventions
  - Modifying the file is not always possible e.g., when the Kubeconfig is actually stored in a Vault